Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *The Muppet (USA version)*

 In consequence, I won't include them in the official list.
 The printer logo on the box is very probably a copy-paste from a generic template made by an *I-don't-give-a-shit-of-this-game* graphist.

-# A particular case

-*[Mario Artist Paint Studio](https://tcrf.net/Mario_Artist_Paint_Studio)* is supposed to be compatible with the Game Boy Printer via an unreleased "64GB Cable" ([or the transfer pak](https://luigiblood.tumblr.com/post/187348407478/reverse-enginnering-the-unreleased-gameboy-printer)) and an unreleased "Game Boy Printer cartridge" possibly used as intermediate.
-As I cannot verify physically any of these informations with real hardware, as a rom of this "Game Boy Printer cartridge" was never leaked and as I cannot cross-reference these informations, considering Mario Artist Paint Studio or the elusive "Game Boy Printer cartridge" as games compatible with the printer is dubious to me.
-It stays at the same level than the games embedding a printer library but without printer support for the player (printer support dismissed during dev).

 # Time for statistics !